 The language versus literature question in Indian ELT

-ELT@I (English Language Teachers' Association of India) Webinar, November 2024
+ELT@I (English Language Teachers' Association of India) Webinar, India, November 2024

 This invited webinar explores the negative impact of the choice to use a predominantly literature-oriented approach for primary and secondary education across the majority of Indian curricular boards.
 It strongly recommends a move towards EFL-type 'language teaching' to reduce the equity gap, and offers guidance for the many Indian teachers whose learners struggle with texts well above their proficiency level.
 Slides here.
 Full talk here.